MicroEJ/docs/VEEPortingGuide/bspConnection.rst

    * - ``deploy.bsp.root.dir``
      - The 3rd-party BSP project absolute directory.
 This option is required if at least one the 4 options described above is set to ``true`` and the VEE Port does not include the BSP.
    * - ``deploy.dir.microejapp``
-     - Absolute path to the directory where to deploy the MicroEJ Application file (``microejapp.o``).
+     - Absolute path to the directory where to deploy the Application file (``microejapp.o``).
 An empty value means no deployment.
    * - ``deploy.dir.microejlib``
      - Absolute path to the directory where to deploy the VEE Port runtime file (``microejruntime.a``) to this absolute directory.
 An empty value means no deployment.
    * - ``deploy.dir.microejinc``